ausmani23/rapol/readme.md

     + extra_output.R - Creates output that is in the paper but which don't fall under any of the headings
     + genconventonal.R - Creates time-series fitting conventional expectations of trends

-+ 'code/01_public opinion' contains the code to generate the figures that correspond to Part 4.1 of the paper, 'Public Opinion'.
++ 'code/01_public opinion' contains the code to generate the figures that correspond to Section 3

     + 01_group.R - Combines constituent polling datasets
     + 02_prep.R - Recodes combined dataset